This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The hepatitis B vaccine

 is an injection that helps protect your child from the virus that causes hepatitis B. Hepatitis B is a serious liver infection.
 The virus is usually spread through contact with the blood or body fluids of an infected person.
 Your child can also get it by touching an object that has the virus on it.
 The virus can live on an object for up to 7 days.
-Your baby can be infected at birth if his mother has hepatitis B.
+Your baby can be infected during birth if his or her mother has hepatitis B. This increases his or her risk for developing chronic hepatitis B.

 Who should get the hepatitis B vaccine: